 Economic Environment Differences

-An important component of these differences is the The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
-More environment.
-As shown in the chart below, A charge for borrowing money, most often based on a percentage of the amount owed. rates (as measured by the 10-year Treasury in this chart) declined or were flat during almost the entire period from 1980 to the present – the time period for which data were available for the A form of debt issued by government entities and corporations.
-Index.
+An important component of these differences is the interest rate environment.
+As shown in the chart below, interest rates (as measured by the 10-year Treasury in this chart) declined or were flat during almost the entire period from 1980 to the present – the time period for which data were available for the Bond Index.

-It is more likely than not that A charge for borrowing money, most often based on a percentage of the amount owed. rates will increase during the time horizon of this analysis.
-When A charge for borrowing money, most often based on a percentage of the amount owed. rates increase, A form of debt issued by government entities and corporations. prices tend to decrease.
-If that were to happen, the findings based on historical A form of debt issued by government entities and corporations. returns likely overstate the results that might be observed in the future.
+It is more likely than not that interest rates will increase during the time horizon of this analysis.
+When interest rates increase, bond prices tend to decrease.
+If that were to happen, the findings based on historical bond returns likely overstate the results that might be observed in the future.

 Data Used in My Analysis

-I downloaded S&P 500 and the Fidelity A form of debt issued by government entities and corporations. index monthly returns from Yahoo Finance.
-Data were available for the S&P 500 going back to 1950, but only to 1980 for the Fidelity A form of debt issued by government entities and corporations. index.
+I downloaded S&P 500 and the Fidelity bond index monthly returns from Yahoo Finance.
+Data were available for the S&P 500 going back to 1950, but only to 1980 for the Fidelity bond index.
 To the extent that these data are incorrect, the findings herein might also be incorrect (i.e., garbage in, garbage out).

 The purpose of this analysis was to provide insights to help Chris make a more informed decision.
 It should not be interpreted as making a recommendation for any financial decision.
 The only information I have about Chris’s financial situation is what is outlined above and in his post.
 As such, there may be other aspects of his financial situation that cause this analysis to not apply correctly to his specific situation.